MWloszek/dynamixfrontend.github.io/README.md

 <a name="structure"></a>
 ### Structure
-* Use tabs to indent each property (preference 4 spaces wide)
+* Use tabs to indent each property (preference 4 spaces)
 * Each selector should be on its own line, ending in either a comma or opening curly brace
 * When a group of selectors have a single matching property, group them and list the property/values on one line